Web design for tradesmen — why trade businesses in the UK need a proper website in 2026, by AJ Web Design Cambridge

 Most tradesmen in the UK either have no website at all or have one that sits there doing nothing.
 No calls.
 No enquiries.
 Just a page that exists because someone said they should have one.
 The problem is not the design.
 The problem is that the site was built for looks, not for getting the phone to ring.

 I built over 20 websites for plumbers, electricians, builders, barbers, and personal trainers across Cambridge and the UK.
-With 20 years of experience in web design since 2004, I know what works.
+Since launching AJ Web Design in 2024, I know what works.
 The ones that work have three things in common.
 The ones that don't are all missing the same basics.

 A trade website has one job: turn someone searching for your service into someone calling your number.
 Everything on the page either helps that happen or gets in the way.